artmej/research/aws-azure-s3-adf-vpn/AWS-ADF.md

 ```
 ## Workaround:
 Work around to make this work is based on these parts:
-####1.
-Configure DNS with a couple of CNAMES: This step makes the magic it helps ADF/IR resolve the correct IP.
+1.Configure DNS with a couple of CNAMES: This step makes the magic it helps ADF/IR resolve the correct IP.
 In the process of connect to S3 the connector uses *.s3.amazonaws.com and also *.s3.<s3 region>.amazonaws.com.
 ![Regions](./images/image002.png "Regions")

  Both registers will be redirected with a CNAME to our VPCE from AWS.
  ![Region1](./images/image003.png "Region1")

  ![Region2](./images/image004.png "Region2")
 With this point the connector can resolve communication thru VPN to AWS.

-####2.
- Use Amazon S3 Compatible directly to your S3 bucket and use service url https://s3.BUCKET-REGION.amazonaws.com without bucket name.
+2.Use Amazon S3 Compatible directly to your S3 bucket and use service url https://s3.BUCKET-REGION.amazonaws.com without bucket name.
 ![Connector](./images/image005.png "Connector")

-####3.
- Last part is to configure your bucket and folder(s).
+3. Last part is to configure your bucket and folder(s).
 In this case I am getting all files in folder “demo1” on my bucket “demoax”.
 ![Bucket](./images/image006.png "Bucket")

 ####Note: